hackair-project/hackAir-Arduino/WiFi Shield/ESP Firmware/README.md

  * `npm run upload`: Upload everything to the ESP module.
  * `npm run format`: Format the ESP's filesystem.
  * `npm run terminal`: Open a terminal to the ESP module.
+ * `npm run build-image`: This will create a `app.bin` file that you can flash using `esptool.py`.
+This is useful when you want to flash both nodemcu and the init.lua in one step.

 If uploading is unstable you can try lowering the baud rate at `.nodemcutool`.
 9600 is usually a safe bet but it's really slow.